 Scandinavian design continues to feature in homes in 2015, as interior designers and home decorators draw inspiration from this understated, modern and elegant style.

 Why bother going on holidays when you live in a home decorated in coastal style.
 This casual and comfortable style of decorating allows you to sit back, kick off your shoes and relax... in your own home!

 These beautiful homes and apartments show how easy it is to add colour without overpowering the senses.
 From Bohemian - boho - style to modern minimalist, colour can be used to express your individual personality and style, or to turn a sterile setting into a delight for the eye.

 Talk about creating a romantic home and the first things that pop into mind are frills and lace.
-But a truly romantic home is not about adding pretty flounces and an abundance of floral fabrics, it's more about creating an atmosphere is that is soft without being overly feminine, and comfortable without being pretentious.
+But a truly romantic home is not about adding pretty flounces and an abundance of floral fabrics, it's more about creating an atmosphere is that is soft without being overly feminine.

 While I am a big believer in decorating according to personality and style preference, it's always nice to know what décor analysts are predicting for the year ahead and to keep my finger on the pulse of what is happening in the world of interiors.

-While previously only reserved for hotels, high-end interiors and upscale game lodges around the world, the trend for African design influences can now be found in homes around the world, as interior designers add exotic touches for a sophisticated look that lends itself to modern and contemporary interiors.
+While previously only reserved for hotels, high-end interiors and upscale game lodges around the world, the trend for African design influences can now be found in homes around the world, as interior designers add exotic touches.

 If you are heading down to the coast for your annual holiday and are lucky enough to walk along the beach and stumble across some driftwood, here are some stunning ideas for adding driftwood decor to your home - and bringing back a remembrance of your holiday.